Back

 Everyone knows what it feels like to try to concentrate on a complex and demanding task after a night of poor sleep.
 Ensuring that you get enough and regular sleep every night can produce results that even the best study techniques would otherwise fail to achieve.

 To improve your sleep, focus on getting at least 7.5 hours of quality sleep every night, going to bed at a relatively regular time, and avoiding extra meals and exercise sessions just before bedtime.
-If you are interested in learning more, we will go much deeper into quality sleep in our Optimize your learning course.
+If you are interested in learning more, we will go much deeper into quality sleep in our lesson on the topic.

 8 – Move more to give your brain time and energy to work on what you’ve learned